Africa Roundup: DHL invests in MallforAfrica, Zipline launches in US, Novastar raises $200M – TechCrunch

 Using solar panels to power the charging station network also helps Vaya’s new EV program overcome some of challenges in Africa’s electricity grid.

-Vaya is exploring EV options for other on-demand transit applications — from min-buses to Tuk Tuk taxis.
+Vaya is exploring EV options for other on-demand transit applications — from mini-buses to Tuk Tuk taxis.

 In more downbeat news in May, Africa-focused tech talent accelerator Andela had layoffs and salary reductions as a result of the economic impact of the COVID-19 crisis, CEO Jeremy Johnson confirmed to TechCrunch.